OSGeo/OSGeoLive-doc/doc/quickstart/usb_quickstart.rst

 .. note::
    The version of Ubuntu you are running, needs to be the same or newer than the version of Lubuntu being installed onto your USB.
 If installing OSGeoLive 8.0 onto a USB, then you will need to be running Ubuntu 14.04 or newer.

-`Download <http://live.osgeo.org/en/download.html>`_ osgeo-live or osgeo-live-mini to your computer's hard drive.
+`Download <http://live.osgeo.org/en/download.html>`_ osgeolive or osgeolive-mini to your computer's hard drive.

 Boot your computer into a recent Ubuntu/Xbuntu distribution.
 You can do this by running from an OSGeoLive DVD, as explained in :doc:`osgeolive_quickstart`.